Maritime Analysis and Operations Centre: Organisational structure

 The MAOC (N) is staffed by Country Liaison Officers representing the police, customs, military and maritime authorities of the participating European nations, as well as by permanent liaison officers from the United States of the Drug Enforcement Administration, Lisbon Country Office, and the Joint Interagency Task Force South.
 There is a close collaboration with EUROPOL, the United Nations Office on Drugs and Crime (UNODC), the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), the European External Action Service (EEAS), the European Maritime Safety Agency (EMSA), EUROJUST and FRONTEX and other institutes, as well as countries like Canada, Cape Verde, Germany, Greece, and Morocco.
 MAOC (N) is headed by an executive director and guided by an executive board.
-The UK is represented by a country liaison officer and an office coordinator from the NCA.
 Ireland's representation is a combined one from the Irish Drugs Joint Task Force of the Garda Síochána (Irish police), the Revenue Commissioners.

 The MAOC (N) concept allows for sharing intelligence, supported by air and surface assets from all the partners.
 This fusion creates an operational platform that is flexible, dynamic and effective.
 The Centre's success is built on the physical co-location of Country Liaison Officers from police agencies, customs authorities, and military attachés working together with a highly specialised team of analysts.

-In addition to the commitment of MAOC (N)’s partner countries, bolstered by a stable funding stream from the European Union, the Centre’s success is greatly amplified through concerted efforts to build relationships around the world.
-MAOC (N)’s effective upstream engagement tackles trafficking organisations when the drugs are in bulk and of the highest purity before reaching the European market.
+In addition to the commitment of MAOC (N)'s partner countries, bolstered by a stable funding stream from the European Union, the Centre’s success is greatly amplified through concerted efforts to build relationships around the world.
+MAOC (N)'s effective upstream engagement tackles trafficking organisations when the drugs are in bulk and of the highest purity before reaching the European market.
 MAOC (N) has proactively sought to establish and develop partnerships with a variety of European countries, including Belgium, Germany and Greece, while also reaching out to many countries around the globe, such as Argentina, Australia, Brazil, Canada, Cape Verde, Colombia, New Zealand and Senegal.

 The costs of the MAOC (N) are shared between the participating states (aggregate 30% of total) and an EC Action Grant which covers the remaining 70% (€661,000).
 In 2007–2008, each state contributed an initial €35,000 followed a year later by a further €5,800 (approx) to cover a shortfall.